bmagalhaes/ECO395M-HW2/HW2.md

 radiologist.95
 </td>
 <td style="text-align:right;">
-0.1323920
+0.1330061
 </td>
 <td style="text-align:right;">
-0.1235599
+0.1237606
 </td>
 </tr>
 </tbody>
 </table>
+The results corroborate what we observed in the AME table, that some radiologists are more clinically conservative than others in recalling patients, even holding patient risk factors equal.

-After that, we analyzed if the data suggest that radiologists at this hospital should be weighting some clinical risk factors more heavily than they currently are when interpreting mammograms in order to make a decision on whether to recall a patient or not.
+After that, we analyzed if the data suggests that radiologists at this hospital should be weighting some clinical risk factors more heavily than they currently are when interpreting mammograms in order to make a decision on whether to recall a patient or not.